 If your employer is legally responsible for your injury or your injuries were sustained in the workplace, and you are still employed, our team of adept workers’ compensation lawyers can evaluate your medical records, examine your situation, and support you in constructing a robust claim.

-At K L Sanchez Law Office, personal injury lawyer Keetick L. Sanchez and her team of workers’ compensation lawyers may be able to help you seek the compensation you deserve.
+At K L Sanchez Law Office, P.C., personal injury lawyer Keetick L. Sanchez and her team of workers’ compensation lawyers may be able to help you seek the compensation you deserve.
 Contact us today at (646) 701-7990 to schedule a free consultation.